Sweetzzzz/Blog-Project/README.md

 # Blog-Project
- A personal blog complete with content management system using React JS and Strapi
+ A work in progress personal blog complete with content management system using React JS, Tailwind and Strapi